Description:- Udaygiri and Khandagiri caves, State:- Odisha

 down from her imaginary nose.
 Beaten gold leaves fixed on two disproportionate

-attempt to define the face of the mother deity on a mass of self shaped rock,
+attempt to define the face of the mother deity on a mass of self-shaped rock;

-the devi's idol inspires sublime sentiments of awe, fear, reverence, devotion,
+The Devi's idol inspires sublime sentiments of awe, fear, reverence, devotion,

-love and affection towards all-pervasive motherhood.
+love, and affection towards all-pervasive motherhood.